Attachment and Mental Health: Understanding Attachment Disorders

 Disorganized attachment

 According to the attachment theory, disorganized attachment is formed when a parent/caregiver neglects a child.
-The child can appear to be fearful and anxious, and emotions do not change regardless of their parent/caregiver is around them or not.
+The child can appear to be fearful and anxious, and emotions do not change regardless of whether their parent/caregiver is around them or not.
 It also is an insecure attachment.

 How does attachment disorder start?